google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 How do qualitative and quantitative methodologies differ?

-Qualitative methodology focuses on descriptive, non-numerical data, while quantitative methodology is data-driven and relies on statistical analysis.
+Qualitative methodology focuses on descriptive, non-numerical data, while quantitative methods are data-driven and rely on statistical analysis.

-Why is it important to align research methodology with philosophical assumptions?
+Why is it essential to align research methodology with philosophical assumptions?

-Aligning methodology with philosophical assumptions ensures consistency in the approach, influencing how data is interpreted and validated.
+Aligning methodology with philosophical assumptions ensures consistency in the approach, which in turn influences how data is interpreted and validated.

 Conclusion